Asheeshgithub/Asheeshgithub/README.md

 @ -0,0 +1,104 @@
-# F1 Lap Time Processor
+# Top 3 F1 Lap Time Processor

-This project processes lap times for F1 drivers from a CSV file, calculates average lap times and lowest lap times, and generates a JSON file containing the statistics for the top 3 drivers with the least average lap times.
+This project processes lap times for F1 drivers from a CSV file, calculates average lap times and lowest lap times, and generates a JSON file containing the statistics for the top 3 drivers with the least average lap times and overall lowest time.

 ## Table of Contents